+A weekly lunchtime homework club is available for Key Stage 2 pupils to attend if they wish to do so to support the completion of homework.
 Pupils who are regularly not completing homework or reading at home will be directed by their class teacher to attend homework club or complete morning tasks to ensure their progress is not allowed to fall behind that of their peers.
-The After-School Club on Tuesdays and Wednesdays provides opportunities for all children to access technology and adult support with homework tasks.